 If you smell a gas odor, immediately evacuate from the building or area.
 Once you're away from the building, call 911.

-We deliver natural gas to your home or business through a system of underground pipelines.
+We deliver safe, reliable and sustainable natural gas to your home or business through a system of underground pipelines.
 While natural gas has an excellent safety record, it’s important to know a few basic principles to stay safe.

 Excess flow valves

-If you’d like to have an EFV installed, call us at 888-890-5554.
+Please contact us at 888-890-5554 if you’d like to have an EFV installed.
 Depending on the regulatory rules in your state or our approved operating terms and conditions, you may be responsible for the cost of installing the EFV.
-The average cost is $1,000, but varies by difficulty of installation.
+The average cost is $1,000 but varies by difficulty of installation.
 We can provide a cost estimate at your request.

-The EFV is installed on the service pipeline that runs underground between the gas main and Black Hills Energy meter on your property.
 Installation requires safe digging notification and excavation where the existing gas service line connects to the gas distribution main.
 During installation, your gas service will be interrupted.
-EFVs don’t work on all gas service lines, and there may be certain situations where you won’t need an EFV.
 If you decide you’d like an EFV and are eligible for one, we’ll install the device on a mutually agreeable date.

-More commonly, an EFV restricts gas flow when an excavator accidentally hits a service line.
-Although an EFV may limit the damage caused by such an incident, the best way to prevent one is to make sure those who are digging on your property call 811.
+Although an EFV may limit the damage caused by such an incident, the best way to prevent one is to make sure those who are digging on your property call 811 first.

 We’ve installed EFVs on most new or replaced services lines built since 2008.
 If you want to find out if you already have an EFV, call us at 888-890-5554.